-In the past, there was another class of SIMD machines that were described as "massively parallel", exemplified by the Thinking Machines CM-1 and CM-2 ("CM" for "connection machine") that had up to 64Ki relatively simple 1-bit processors, that could work simultaneously on the same instruction on different data; the effect was of 2048 parallel floating point processors.
+In the past, there was another class of SIMD machines that were described as "massively parallel", exemplified by the Thinking Machines CM-1 and CM-2 ("CM" for "connection machine") that had up to 64Ki relatively simple 1-bit processors that could work simultaneously on the same instruction on different data; the effect was of 2048 parallel 32-bit integer processors.
+In addition to 1-bit integer processors, the CM-2 had floating-point units and the last model made, CM-5, gave up on 1-bit processing and used Sparc CPUs (a RISC design - but still programmed in SIMD mode, with an external controller that streamed th same instructions to each CPU).
 These machines seldom came close to their peak throughput, and were notoriously hard to program.
-The nodes were arranged in a hypercube [Womble et al. 1999], a structured designed to minimise distances between nodes while also minimising the total number of interconnections.
+The nodes were arranged in a hypercube [Womble et al. 1999], a structure designed to minimise distances between nodes while also minimising the total number of interconnections.